BeautifulDestinations/virtual-dom/README.md

 ## TODO

-- Finish SVG
-- Test
 - Better granularity with Event Types (where is this documented w.r.t. standard DOM?)
-- Prevent abstraction leaks:
-  - No use of Show in class constraints
 - Possible optimizations:
   - Do not use Show internally
-  - Trim nodeWithOptions
+  - Trim `Web.VirtualDom.nodeWithOptions` (called once for every node created!)
-- Assure `on` does not leak (or leaks are not a problem)
+- Assure `Web.VirtualDom.on` does not leak (or leaks are not a problem)